 If you want to make God laugh, tell him your plans.

 No matter who you are, things will happen that throw you off-kilter.
 Life intrudes on inner peace with an uncanny regularity.
-It may be your boss, spouse, children, house, parents, finances, health, or even a freaky weather event, but life has its own trajectory, and no one can know what new challenge awaits.
+It may be your boss, spouse or partner, children, house, parents, finances, health, or even a freaky weather event, but life has its own trajectory, and no one can know what new challenge awaits.

 Luckily, there are many ways to regain equilibrium.
 Trial and error, plumbing your depths to see what really works for you, and discerning the differences between various situations that trigger your sympathetic nervous system—your fight or flight reaction—are all very helpful in developing an emotional first aid kit.